cecarlsen/dk.cec.trackingtoolsforunity/README.md

   - It is absolutely crucial for precision that movement is minimised.
 Even more so for projector calibration because there is a frame delay during sampling.
 Always support the calibration board against something.
 For example a tripod with variable height.

-## TrackingTools.KinectAzure
-MonoBehaviours:

-#### KinectAzureTexture2DProvider
-Creates and forwards a IR and/or colour RenderTextures from the Kinect Azure.

 ## Additional notes

 #### Printing calibration boards